ramalatathilivhali575-gif/ramacol2/miscellenious/ReadMe.md

 v1.0.0 – Initial Release (2025-08-27)

     Added homepage (index.html)
-    Created, "About Us" and "Contact" pages
-    the html pages didnt have classes and id so i changed that as well Added navigation bar and footer
+    Created, "About Us" , "Contact" pages , "services" and "gallery pages" the html pages didnt have classes and id so i changed that as well Added navigation bar and footer